MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/onedrive-files.md

 3. If you want to go back to the root OneDrive folder at any time, select the **OneDrive** button.

     ![Screenshot of OneDrive screen with OneDrive button highlighted.](media/calling-onedrive-button.JPG "Screenshot of OneDrive screen with OneDrive button highlighted")

+    > [!NOTE]
+    > If a PDF document includes a lot of vector content and embedded graphics, the document might take a while to load.

 ## Manipulate the file screen